eserie/wax-ml/README.md

 ## 🌊 Streaming Data 🌊

-WAX may complement JAX ecosystem by adding support for **streaming data**.
+WAX-ML may complement JAX ecosystem by adding support for **streaming data**.

-To do this, WAX implements a unique **data tracing** mechanism that prepares for fast access to in-memory data and allows the execution of JAX tractable functions such as `jit`, `grad`, `vmap`, or `pmap`.
+To do this, WAX-ML implements a unique **data tracing** mechanism that prepares for fast access to in-memory data and allows the execution of JAX tractable functions such as `jit`, `grad`, `vmap`, or `pmap`.